Bedrock-OSS/bedrock-wiki-legacy/knowledge/style-guide.md

 ## File and Folder names

-If multiple options are aviable the prefence go to the first found item, however the second one is recognized as valid as well.
+If multiple options are available, the preference goes to the first found item.
+However, the second one is recognized as valid as well.

 | Concept              | Example Identifier                                   |
 | -------------------- | ---------------------------------------------------- |